-Once you have captured your questionnaire data in Microsoft Excel, you must analyse the data.
+Once you have captured your questionnaire data in Microsoft Excel (or downloaded your data from a digital Google Form questionnaire), you must analyze the data.
 Your analysis must demonstrate your ability to use a range of functions varying in complexity.
 One of the biggest problems learners face at this stage is finding out that they didn’t collect appropriate data with their questionnaires!

 |LEVEL||EXAMPLES OF FORMULAS/FUNCTIONS|

 |1||Simple functions that only use/include a single cell range,|

 e.g. SUM, MAX, MIN, COUNT, AVERAGE, MODE, MEDIAN, LEN, VALUE

 a formula using any of the arithmetic operators ( +, – ,*, / )

 |2||Functions that include a cell range and one other parameter/condition,|

 e.g. ROUND, LARGE, SMALL, LEFT, RIGHT, CONCATENATE, COUNTIF, SUMIF